rayoh123/Moobloom/docs/index.md

 - [Final](final.html)

 Our team meets at least once every week, at 3:30 PM each Friday

-The goal of our project is to train our agent to be adept at evading hostile mobs such as zombies, skeletons, and creepers while learning that passive mobs like cows, sheep, and pigs are safe.

 Relevant Resources:
 - [OpenAI PPO Algorithm](https://openai.com/blog/openai-baselines-ppo/) OpenAI's introduction to its PPO algorithm.